 - Image caption

-Adding the image to your page
+Adding the image to your page for optimisation

 Depending on how you want your image positioned within the text, you may need to use some HTML code to get it exactly right.
 Don’t fret too much if this ends up being the case, there are plenty of blogs and YouTube videos that will help explain how to use code to position your image in easy steps.